Wizek/loadr/README.md

 - **component**: This one is pretty close, but let's see: no per-project build step required.

   You just set up the local version to be a daemon/service and you can forget all about it.
   No more `cd project; watch make &` every time you resume work.
   That rings a bell, doesn't it? :)

+  Even better:
-  Even better: to use loadr [CDN style][cdn-style] you don't even have to install or run anything, just include the single "magical" script tag and you are all set!
+  to use loadr [CDN style][cdn-style] you don't even have to install or run anything, just include the single "magical" script tag and you are all set!

+## License

+MIT